What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 Example 2: Business Intelligence in healthcare - Carante Groep

-The Carante Group is active in providing services and care to young and adult people with intellectual and physical disabilities in the Netherlands.
+The Carante Group is active in providing services and care to young people and adults with intellectual and physical disabilities in the Netherlands.
 We have been helping this organization for years with the further development of Business Analytics.
 Recently, we helped them choose a new BI platform and migrate to Microsoft Power BI.

 Example 3: Business Intelligence in transportation - ProRail